 BEGINNING THE BIRTH AND LABOR PROCESS

-We arrived at the hospital around 3:45pm that Friday and were informed that it was a popular day for babies and that it would be a little while before they had a room ready for us.
-Once we were able to go to our room, we set up camp since we would be there until the baby was born, which unfortunately with a pitocin induction birth could take days.
+We arrived at the hospital around 3:45pm that Friday and were informed that it was a popular day for babies.
+So it would be a little while before they had a room ready for us.
+Once we were able to go to our room, we set up camp since we would be there until the baby was born. – Which unfortunately, with a pitocin induction birth, could take days.
 Since labor and delivery was so busy that afternoon, they did not start me on the Cervadil until 7:30pm that evening, which was fine since it had to stay there for 12 hours.

 My husband and I just sat around and watched the free on demand movies in our room excited to get this show on the road.
-They offered me a sleeping pill, which I declined since I had never taken one before and didn't know how it would affect me.
-I woke up fairly often through the night but still managed to get a decent night's sleep.
+They offered me a sleeping pill, but I declined since I had never taken one before and didn't know how it would affect me.
+Even though I woke up fairly often through the night, I still managed to get a decent night's sleep.

 INDUCTION BIRTH TECHNIQUES